Robin4123/Telecrypt/README.md

 ---

-Feel free to contribute, report issues, or suggest improvements!
+Feel free to report issues, or suggest improvements!